c0mmando/Hack-Liberty-Resources/hack-liberty-resources.md

 - [Android](https://madaidans-insecurities.github.io/android.html) - common ways in which people worsen the security model of android

 ### **Secure Messengers**
-- [How to create anonymous Telegram and Signal accounts without a phone](https://web.archive.org/web/20230603151721/https://agorism.blog/anarkio/anonymous-telegram-account) - a guide for using Whonix & Anbox to create anonymous mobile accounts without a phone
+- [Secure Communications Comparison](https://wiki.wired.rehab/index.php?title=Secure_Communications#cite_ref-26) - communicating securely over the internet is a must. this article compares available and actively-developed projects that are used for secure communications
-- [Arguments against Signal (2019)](https://web.archive.org/web/20230708054922/https://github.com/privacytools/privacytools.io/issues/779) - arguments against the popular secure messenger Signal
+- [Signal Privacy Concerns (2019)](https://web.archive.org/web/20230708054922/https://github.com/privacytools/privacytools.io/issues/779) - arguments against the popular secure messenger signal
 - [A security analysis comparison between Signal, WhatsApp and Telegram [PDF]](https://eprint.iacr.org/2023/071.pdf) - a security analysis comparison between the three popular instant messaging apps.
 The analysis will focus on the encryption protocols used by each app and the security features they offer
-- [Wire (and Signal) use privacy-hostile Amazon AWS](https://web.archive.org/web/20221006232343/https://github.com/wireapp/wire/issues/265) - Wire (and Signal) are centralized on Amazon's AWS... there are substantial privacy and ethical issues with this
+- [Wire (and Signal) use privacy-hostile Amazon AWS](https://web.archive.org/web/20221006232343/https://github.com/wireapp/wire/issues/265) - wire (and signal) are centralized on amazon's aws... there are substantial privacy and ethical issues with this
 - [XMPP: An Under-appreciated Attack Surface](https://bishopfox.com/blog/xmpp-underappreciated-attack-surface) - a demonstration for why XMPP is of interest to penetration testers, security researchers, and defenders
-- [Wiretapping the largest Russian XMPP server](https://notes.valdikss.org.ru/jabber.ru-mitm/) - XMPP (Jabber) instant messaging protocol encrypted TLS connection wiretapping (Man-in-the-Middle attack) of jabber[.]ru (aka xmpp[.]ru) service’s servers on Hetzner and Linode hosting providers in Germany
+- [Wiretapping the largest Russian XMPP server](https://notes.valdikss.org.ru/jabber.ru-mitm/) - xmpp (jabber) instant messaging protocol encrypted tls connection wiretapping (man-in-the-middle attack) of jabber[.]ru (aka xmpp[.]ru) service’s servers on hetzner and linode hosting providers in germany
-- [XMPP: Admin-in-the-middle](https://web.archive.org/web/20211215132539/https://infosec-handbook.eu/articles/xmpp-aitm/) - In our opinion, you can’t refer to XMPP-based messaging as “privacy-friendly” as long as you don’t control all XMPP servers.
-An XMPP administrator (or any other server-side party) can inject arbitrary messages, modify address books, and log passwords in cleartext
+- [XMPP: Admin-in-the-middle](https://web.archive.org/web/20211215132539/https://infosec-handbook.eu/articles/xmpp-aitm/) - in our opinion, you can’t refer to xmpp-based messaging as “privacy-friendly” as long as you don’t control all xmpp servers. an xmpp administrator (or any other server-side party) can inject arbitrary messages, modify address books, and log passwords in cleartext
 - [What a malicious Matrix homeserver admin can do](https://blog.erethon.com/blog/2022/07/13/what-a-malicious-matrix-homeserver-admin-can-do/) - potential passive and active attacks from malicious homeserver admins
 - [Matrix?
-No, thanks.](https://hackea.org/notas/matrix.html) - Matrix keeps growing.
-Even the French government decided to use it.
-However, many Free Software activists refuse to use it
+No, thanks.](https://hackea.org/notas/matrix.html) - matrix keeps growing. even the french government decided to use it. however, many free software activists refuse to use it
-- [Session's Lack of Perfect Forward Security](https://github.com/oxen-io/session-desktop/issues/2338) - "We don't have any current plans to reintroduce PFS"
+- [Session's Lack of Perfect Forward Security](https://github.com/oxen-io/session-desktop/issues/2338) - "we don't have any current plans to reintroduce pfs"
+- [Matrix Metadata Leakage](https://web.archive.org/web/20210202175947/https://serpentsec.1337.cx/matrix) - exactly what metadata Matrix leaks and why
+- [Matrix linked Amdocs found tapping South African cell phones](https://www.news24.com/news24/spy-cables-were-israeli-spies-tapping-sa-cellphones-20150430) - south african agents wrote in a 2009 document that they suspected that israel’s secret service, mossad, was using israeli software giant amdocs to eavesdrop on mobile phone conversations and gather data
+- [Why Not Matrix?](https://telegra.ph/why-not-matrix-08-07) - 22 reasons why not to use matrix

 ### **Desktop**
 - [Desktop Linux Hardening](https://privsec.dev/os/desktop-linux-hardening/) - a guide that intermediate to advanced Linux users can reasonably follow to set up and maintain hardened  security configurations